ooleeyanah/badui/README.md

 ### License

-This project is licensed under the badui License - see the LICENSE.md file for details
+This project is licensed under the badui License